open-space-collective/open-space-toolkit/README.md

 [![JupyterHosted](https://img.shields.io/badge/JupyterLab-white?logo=jupyter)](https://open-space-toolkit-r22wh5qixa-uc.a.run.app/lab/tree/notebooks)

-*Theis will automatically start a [JupyterLab](https://jupyterlab.readthedocs.io/en/stable/) environment in your web browser with Open Space Toolkit libraries and example notebooks ready to use.
+*This will automatically start a [JupyterLab](https://jupyterlab.readthedocs.io/en/stable/) environment in your web browser with Open Space Toolkit libraries and example notebooks ready to use.
 Nothing to download or install! 🚀*

 ## Components